Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Methods

 \subsection{Occupation and Benchmark Data}

-The benchmark dataset was drawn from the U.S. Bureau of Labor Statistics’ Current Population Survey Annual Averages for 2023 \cite{bls2023cpsaa}.
+The benchmark dataset was drawn from the U.S. Bureau of Labor Statistics’ \textit{Current Population Survey Annual Averages for 2023 (CPSAA 2023)} \cite{bls2023cpsaa}.
 We analyzed 41 occupations, selected to align with prior audit studies \cite{Kay2015-yl} while ensuring sufficient sample sizes (at least 50,000 employed persons).
 Several occupations were re-named or substituted with equivalent 2023 categories where prior categories were retired.

-To allow direct comparison with BLS data, we restricted analysis to binary gender (male, female) and four racial/ethnic groups (White, Black, Asian, Hispanic).
+To allow direct comparison with BLS data, we restricted analysis to a gender binary (male, female) and four racial/ethnic groups (White, Black, Asian, Hispanic).
 For race, models could assign one or more categories, enabling multi-racial identities.
 Intersectional (e.g., Black women) and non-binary identities could not be benchmarked because such categories are not reported in CPSAA.
+Prior work has emphasized the importance of explicitly centering transgender and non-binary populations when auditing generative language systems (e.g., \cite{Ovalle2023-lo}); our analysis is therefore necessarily limited by the availability of population benchmarks rather than by normative assumptions about which identity categories matter.
+Throughout our analyses, references to ``gender'' or ``race/ethnicity'' should be interpreted within these measurement constraints.

+A methodological note on multi-race reporting: BLS race categories are not mutually exclusive, so category shares can sum to more than 100\%.
+Our prompt schema similarly allowed multiple race labels per persona, but models produced substantially fewer multi-race outputs than BLS (see Appendix~\ref{app:mixed_race}).